milahu/hocr-editor-qt/doc/ai-prompt.md

 ok, now all the word positions are wrong. it seems like all words are placed in the top-left corner of the page

+---

+ok, now update_word_bbox is fired too often (on every pixel i move) (update_word_bbox should only be fired after i have finished moving a word)